DorianCzDev/useGuitarApiNest/README.md

 - Auth based on cookies - accessToken and refreshToken, the second is stored in database.
 - CRUD which in addition to the basic functions allows admin to send/delete image with `cloudinary` API and the same time create/delete it from database
-- pagination based on database offset and limit
+- Pagination based on database offset and limit
-- real-time calculations by database with pre and post methods
+- Real-time calculations by database with pre and post methods
-- sending cookies with hashing tokens to client
+- Sending cookies with hashing tokens to client
-- middlewares that are responsible for auth, adding headers, error and not found handling
+- Middlewares that are responsible for auth, adding headers, error and not found handling
-- database migrations
+- Database migrations
+- Forgot password, send mail with reset password token stored in database
+- Sign up with password hashing and sending verification email with token stored in database by `nodemailer` and gmail smtp